hull/hull-connectors/packages/connectors/hull-google-sheets/assets/readme.md

 ## Getting Started

-To perform an import on new or existing spreadsheet, at any time you can open the sidebar by going to Add-ons menu:
+To perform an import on a new or existing spreadsheet, at any time you can open the sidebar by going to Add-ons menu:

 ![Open add-on sidebar](./screenshots/open_addon_sidebar.png)

-Sidebar configuration and import operation are always applied and run on current sheet.
+Sidebar configuration and import operation are always applied and running on the sheet you are displaying with the sidebar.

 Please check our detailed Guides on how to import data in different scenarios: